jimburton/CI505/labs/DEV.md

 but emacs is good at that sort of thing anyway.
 To get `lsp-mode` running follow these steps:

 + Use [GHCUp](https://www.haskell.org/ghcup/) to install the Haskell Language Server.
 + Install the various minor modes that connect the Haskell Language Server to Emacs and provide autocompletion etc. The snippet below is how I'm doing it -- you could certainly make do with less.
-My `.emacs` file is very messy and diverges from best practice in several ways but if you're interested it's [here](https://github.com/jimburton/dot-files/blob/master/.emacs.d/init.el).
+My `.emacs` file is messy and diverges from best practice in several ways but if you're interested it's [here](https://github.com/jimburton/dot-files/blob/master/.emacs.d/init.el).

   ```elisp